Ontario, Canada • Complete 2025 Guide

 Know Your Numbers

-Understand your minimum acceptable price, recent comparable sales, and any repair costs the buyer might face.
+Understand your minimum price, any repair costs for the buyer, and sales that are comparable now.

 Be Willing to Walk Away